elric97/CmyPlot/Phase 2 docs/deltadocument.md

         </td>
     </tr>
   </table>
-* We have also added a production server called waitress, and we have deployed the application on Heroku using that server: https://cmyplot.herokuapp.com
+* The project is live now.
+We have also added a production server called waitress, and we have deployed the application on Heroku using that server: https://cmyplot.herokuapp.com
 * We have also provided the facility to share dashboards containing one graph using a sharable URL.
   <table>
      <tr>